Playing The Game

 “I’m done,” her father rose.
 “You should stay Aisha and talk things through with your boss.”
 He walked to the wheelchair, shook hands with Idriss and hurried out of the room.

 “Sorry, I didn’t mean it like that.”
-Anu reclined on the chair.
+Anu reclined in the chair.
 Last night she had spent the night at the neonatal ward with Jadesola.
 Their baby had an infection.
-This morning, she woke to news that Jadesola was recovering fine and stiff joints that hurt every time she moved.
-“Next time let’s do this over the phone.
+This morning, she woke to news that she was recovering fine and stiff joints that hurt every time she moved.
+“Next time lets’ do this over the phone.
 I am busy enough.”

 “Aisha, I wanted to see you.
 Pardon me for my tactics.”
-He sat up.
+He lowered his voice and sat up.
 “I am tired of apologising.”

 “Aisha, please.
 Give me a chance to be in your life again.”